PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/AgendaItem/Users/variables/users.md

 The parent object representing the agenda item.
 It contains information about the agenda item, including the IDs of the users associated with it.

+## Returns

+A promise that resolves to the user documents found in the database.
+These documents represent the users associated with the agenda item.

 ## See

  - User - The User model used to interact with the users collection in the database.